osgood1024/Movie-Reviews/README.md

 **Note: You need to create a file .env and input SECRET_KEY=4d53af2a0263d8997362e095ef2fc1d4 to run rails db:seed (this is for the api key)**

-*Video demo comming soon for better understanding of installation*
+*Video and live demo coming soon for better understanding of installation and the application*

 ## Contribute
 To contribute Movie Reviews, follow these steps: